Quasake/Collab/README.md

   <img src="https://github.com/Quasake/Collab/blob/master/Pictures/20191128_180835.jpg">
 </p>

-> This is my entended family play-testing my game on Thanksgiving!
-It was really cool to see everyone have fun playing something that I made.
+> This is my extended family play-testing this game on Thanksgiving!
+It was really cool to see everyone have fun playing something that I made as well as see them break it in all sorts of ways I did not know were even possible.

 <p align="center">
   <img src="https://github.com/Quasake/Collab/blob/master/Pictures/unnamed.jpg">